Clinical Research Visa Sponsorship Jobs in Missouri

 Position Summary

-Works with PI to design, perform and evaluate research procedures; confers with PI to assist in developing plans for research projects and discuss the interpretation of results; collaborates in the preparation of manuscripts for publications and preparation of grant proposals to sponsoring agencies; assists in the preparation of amendments to protocols and/or modifications to study design as appropriate.
+- Acts as the primary liaison to PI in developing plans for research projects and discussing the interpretation of results; collaborates in the preparation of manuscripts for publication and preparation of grant proposals to sponsoring agencies; assists in the preparation of amendments to protocols and/or modifications to study design as appropriate.

 The above statements are intended to describe the general nature and level of work performed by people assigned to this classification.
 They are not intended to be construed as an exhaustive list of all job duties performed by the personnel so classified.
 Management reserves the right to revise or amend duties at any time.